-Understanding the Wealth Distribution Index: A Key to Economic Equality
+Wealth Distribution Index: Unpacking Economic Inequality

 The Wealth Distribution Index (WDI) is a crucial metric used to assess how wealth is distributed across different segments of a population.
 It provides insights into economic inequality by highlighting disparities in wealth accumulation.